Key Takeaways

-- Hyperliquid is a decentralized exchange (DEX) built on its own Layer-1 blockchain, offering a fully on-chain central limit order book (CLOB) for spot and perpetual futures.
+- Hyperliquid is a Layer-1 DEX with a fully on-chain central limit order book for spot and perpetual futures trading.

-- The chain’s execution is split into HyperCore (order books, matching, margin) and HyperEVM (EVM-compatible smart contracts that interact directly with the order books).
+- Its dual architecture splits execution between HyperCore (order books, matching, margin) and HyperEVM (EVM-compatible smart contracts).

 What is Hyperliquid?